- Policy Title: Family Educational Rights and Privacy Act of 1974 (FERPA)

 Washington, DC 20202-5901

-The following information has been designated as directory information and may be disclosed by ESU without the student's prior consent under the conditions set forth in FERPA:
+The following information has been designated as directory information and may be disclosed for official University purposes only without the student's prior consent under the conditions set forth in FERPA:

 - student name, all addresses and all phone numbers